Favola – Le Meridien Kuala Lumpur

 While we’re browsing the drinks menu, water and bread are immediately delivered to our table.
 A trio of warm buns, including olive, wholemeal and ciabatta, are served atop a raft of crostini and three dips – olive oil and balsamic, sun-dried tomato, and potato and truffle.
 As the waitress tells what each item is, her smile broadens as she reveals her favourite as the potato and truffle.

-I choose a glass of a 2014 J. Moreau & Fils, Chablis from France (RM60) to accompany the starters.
+I choose a glass of a 2014 J. Moreau & Fils, Chablis from France (RM60) to accompany the starters at Favola.
 The golden wine tickles the nose with a young stone fruit bouquet, which continues into a palate of freshness with a whisper of citrus.
 The lingering ending takes me from starter to main without interruption.

-Creamy Carnaroli Rice Risotto (RM98), this month’s special, appears very simple in presentation.
-The generous shavings of black truffle however give away its decadence before we’ve even spooned it.
+Creamy Carnaroli Rice Risotto (RM98), this month’s special at Favola, appears very simple in presentation.
+The generous shavings of black truffle, however, give away its decadence before we’ve even spooned it.
 I hope this is not an insult to the chef as it’s not intended to be, but there is something so warming and comforting about this dish that it reminds me of my mums’ rice pudding – a savoury one at that.
 I think it’s the milkiness and consistency.
 The light acidity in my wine cleanses my mouth and only encourages me to scoop back in for more.

 A scrumptious aroma makes our mouths water as the Sardinian Mixed Seafood ‘Pingiadedda’ and Fregula (RM158) is delivered.
 The baby tomato and herb broth is overflowing with seafood.
-Squid, fish, mussels and prawns are brought to their prime with a murmur of chili, which serves to awaken the tongue, but not overpower the delicate seafood flavours.
+Squid, fish, mussels and prawns are brought to their prime with a murmur of chilli, which serves to awaken the tongue, but not overpowers the delicate seafood flavours.

-A shift from the sea to the land is provided in our second main, the Braised Lamb Shank (RM88).
-It’s arranged in a tower like structure supported by a sturdy base of mashed potato and seasonal vegetables.
+A shift from the sea to the land is provided in our second main at Favola, the Braised Lamb Shank (RM88).
+It’s arranged in a tower-like structure supported by a sturdy base of mashed potato and seasonal vegetables.
 It’s another dish that has us salivating with its fragrance.
 It’s a hearty dish for sure.

 A French Bordeaux Blended Red, from Chateau Trois Moulins Haut-Medoc (RM60) is a reliable companion for the lamb.
 Its deep hue is matched with an equally dark berry aroma.
 Bold in flavour, the light spicy finish does well with the richness of the lamb.

-And what is an Italian meal if we don’t bring it to conclusion without a classic dolce?
+And what is an Italian meal if we don’t bring it to a conclusion without a classic dolce?
 Favola’s Tiramisu (RM48) is wonderfully aerated and creamy.
-Mascarpone and coffee soaked lady’s finger sponge are finished with a sprinkling of cacao.
-It’s a recipe that was passed down from chef’s mentor – the famous 1956 recipe, claimed to be the original.
+Mascarpone and coffee-soaked lady’s finger sponge are finished with a sprinkling of cacao.
+It’s a recipe that was passed down from the chef’s mentor – the famous 1956 recipe, claimed to be the original.
 There has to be something to a formula that has lasted over 60 years!

 Our evening has been very pleasant.
 Staff have aced the service.
 The setting is intimate and charming, and the menu has been superb!
 For those keeping a budget, check out offers with credit cards and SPG reward cards as there are reasonable discounts for holders.

-Reasons to visit: it’s difficult to narrow down our recommendations to just a few, but if forced to choose, be sure to order the Salmon and Sea Bass Carpaccio, the Sardinian Mixed Seafood ‘Pingiadedda’ and Fregula, and chef’s Tiramisu.
+Reasons to visit Favola: it’s difficult to narrow down our recommendations to just a few, but if forced to choose, be sure to order the Salmon and Sea Bass Carpaccio, the Sardinian Mixed Seafood ‘Pingiadedda’ and Fregula, and chef’s Tiramisu.

 Favola, Italian Restaurant